shobhakamath/conference-booking-service/README.md

  - git to pull the code

 ## Technical Specifications
- - Springboot framework
+ - Springboot framework version 3.2.0
+ - Java 17
  - Redis for caching
+ - H2 for database
  - Docker for containerization
- - Spring scheduler for scheduling certain daily operations
+ - Spring scheduler for scheduling daily operations

 ## Local Run